Danelle2403/concert-ticketing-system/create-edit-event-composite/README.md

 This seed path assumes:

 - User Service is on `localhost:5001`
-- Event Service is on `localhost:5002`
+- Event Service is on `localhost:5003`
 - Seat Inventory is on `localhost:5004`
+- Create/Edit Event Composite is on `localhost:5012`

 ```bash
 cd create-edit-event-composite